Jawschamp/Unofficial-Epic-Games-products/Polaris/README.md

 ![Help](https://cdn.discordapp.com/attachments/339138731501944842/753363041281769502/unknown.png)
 # Launch
-* Open ``LawinServer.exe`` If it says Proxy lisening on port 9999 then your good so far
+* Open ``LawinServer.exe`` If it says Proxy listening on port 9999 then your good so far
 * Open ``Launcher.bat`` and Fortnite should start up
 * Open DLL Injecter **Recommended** ``UuuClient.exe``